-This is a possum trapping project in order to maintain and enhance the mistletoe in the Lake Ōhau beech forests and remnants.
+This started in March 2017 as a possum trapping project in order to maintain and enhance the mistletoe in the Lake Ōhau beech forests and remnants.
 The beech forests around Lake Ōhau contain nationally and internationally significant mistletoe populations of scarlet mistletoe (Peraxilla colensoi), red mistletoe (Peraxilla tetrapetala) and yellow mistletoe (Alepis flavida).

 All three of these species are ranked as ‘Declining’ according to the Conservation Status of New Zealand’s Indigenous Vascular Plants (de Lange et al 2012).